fabiolelis/graphicsprogramming-/README.md

 ###Rules and Pontuation:
-You drive a car in the wrong way and yout challenge is avoid all the others vehicles comming against you.
+You drive a car in the wrong way and your challenge is avoid all the others vehicles comming against you. <br/>
-Each 10 cars you avoid, new phase: speed up.
+Each 10 cars you avoid, new phase: speed up.<br/>
 Bored?
-Arrow up key and use your turbo.
+Arrow up key and use your turbo.<br/>
 Rush?
-Arrow down and slow down (whatch your breaktank).
+Arrow down and slow down (whatch your breaktank).<br/>

-You have three lives.
+You have three lives.<br/>

 ##Now lets see how long can you drive!